 In a motorhome you really can see so much of a place like Tasmania.
 The roads are very good and everything is well signposted.
 I would highly recommend this economical form of travel as a way to see our amazing country — which too often gets passed over in search of something more exotic.

-Do you have any tips for motorhome relocation road trips in Tasmania?
+Do you have any tips for doing a motorhome relocation road trip in Tasmania?
 We would love to hear from you.
 Please leave a comment below.

 Cover image courtesy of Apollo.
 Additional images: Bigstock/Photodune

 Stephen Hodges was a teacher and a social worker before he left Australia for a three-year overseas adventure.
 While travelling, he worked as a grouse beater in Scotland, a chicken farmer on a Kibbutz in Israel and a camp counsellor in France.
 On his return to Melbourne, Stephen began working in the travel industry and set up a business, which he ran for six years.
 He still has a passion for travel and believes life is all about experiences — and that you can find them in the most unlikely places, if you look hard enough.